- Practice Areas

 There are various ways that these claims can arise.
 At The O’Sullivan Law Firm, our Denver wrongful death lawyers regularly help family members of those who have lost a loved one due to the following:

-Our team is standing by to help family members in these situations.
+Our team of Denver car accident attorneys is standing by to help family members in these situations.
 If you are unsure of whether or not we will be able to help you with your case, please contact one of our attorneys for a free consultation as soon as possible.
 We will examine the facts of the claim and help determine the best steps moving forward.